 We can also move an existing outlet to accommodate renovations or new furniture.

 We are also able to come protect your home appliances and computers from costly surges with the right hardware.
 Our electricians assess your home and identify where and which surge protectors you need.
 We also install whole-house surge protectors.

-This service is currently available in Edmonton and the surrounding area.
+This service is currently available in Calgary, Edmonton and their surrounding area.

 Since every project is unique, our pricing is all estimate-based.
 Don’t worry about receiving a surprise bill though.
 We’ll go over the cost of the entire project with you before the work begins.

 - Give our home happiness advisors a call to book this service or request a quote through the website.
 You can also request through the Rümi app available in both the Google Play and Apple App stores.